Henkebenk/Sons-Of-The-Forest-Save-Game-Companion/README.md

-# Sons-Of-The-Forest-Save-Game-Companion
+# Sons Of The Forest | Save Game Companion
 This program allows you to edit Sons of the Forest savefiles for different functions like regrowing trees or reviving companions.

 ## Prerequisites
 In order to use this program, you will need to have JDK 19 installed on your system.
 Which you can grab [here](https://www.oracle.com/java/technologies/javase/jdk19-archive-downloads.html).
 (Without this you will get a the error message "A Java exception has occured" when running the .jar file)